 1. Title Page, 2.
-Table of Contents (in sufficient detail), 3.
-Certification Page (indicating the contents of the Research Project as original and/or properly referenced), 4.
-Acknowledgements (for any support or advice received), 5.
-Summary, 6.
-Main Text, 7.
-Conclusions, 8.
-List of References, 9.
-Appendices (supporting material not in the main text)
+Certification Page (indicating the contents of the Research Project as original and/or properly referenced), 3.
+Acknowledgments (for any support and advice received), 4.
+Executive Summary, 5.
+Table of Contents (in sufficient detail), 6.
+List of Tables/Figures/Appendices, 7.
+Main Text, 8.
+Conclusions, 9.
+List of References, 10.
+Appendices (supporting materials in addition to the text, if any)